 Seiza: Quiet-Sitting Therapy

-Now favored by Sol and I in many of our Involution workshops, Seiza is a Japanese word that means quiet (sei) sitting (za).
-As author of Quiet Therapies, David Reynolds, states: “the aim of Seiza is to fill the consciousness with the immediate rhythmic breathing”.
+Seiza is a Japanese word that means quiet (sei) sitting (za).
+As the author of Quiet Therapies, David Reynolds, states: “the aim of Seiza is to fill the consciousness with the immediate rhythmic breathing”.
 Thus Seiza is a natural form of meditation, allowing one to gain greater mental clarity and focus, teaching one to accept and let pass all stray thoughts or feelings.

 As Reynolds says in regards to the practice of Seiza daily, benefits such as “increased calm, better appetite, decreased insomnia, better control of temper, fewer eliminative problems, fewer colds, and so on” can be obtained from practicing Seiza.

 Those that practice Seiza are instructed to sit in the following manner depicted by the image below.
 This is to optimize the flow of air into and out of the lungs by improving one’s posture.